 For the record, I am not a vet, and nothing in this article should be construed as veterinary advice.
 That said, I am a farmer, and I treat my birds myself most of the time (we also have a relationship with a local avian vet who we consult as needed), so I’m happy to share my own experience and the supplies we use.

 While I’ll be sharing our medical tools in this post, I shy away from attempting to diagnose other people’s poultry or sharing treatment advice.
-While I do get these requests sometimes, I have to decline, because it’s hard enough to diagnose a bird in person, let alone through email, and I’d hate to steer you wrong.
+While I do get these requests sometimes, I have to decline, because I'm not a vet and because it’s hard enough to diagnose a bird in person, let alone through email, and I’d hate to steer you wrong.

 If possible, I recommend seeking the advice of an avian vet for your chicken.
 I also understand that an avian vet is not always available, accessible, or affordable, so I’ll be sharing some trustworthy resources to help you diagnose and treat your bird below.